-- Falsework is not required other than the required for pier.
+- Falsework is not required other than the required for the pier.

 - Assembled sections of suspended bridges can only be elevated and attached between two cantilever spans.

-- Support are required on only one side of each cantilever.
+- Support is required on only one side of each cantilever.

-- The bridge floor might be simply formed into sections, which preserve uniformity and ensure high quality.
+- The bridge floor might be simply formed into sections that preserve uniformity and ensure high quality.

 - Navigation under the bridge is not interrupted during its construction.

-- The span of those bridges is longer than conventional beams since the cantilever are attached at the ends of the bridge.
+- The span of those bridges is longer than conventional beams since the cantilever is attached at the ends of the bridge.

-- These bridges can higher withstand the effects of thermal expansion and floor speed than others.
+- These bridges can withstand the effects of thermal expansion and floor speed than others.

 - The lack of supporting piers provides extra flexibility to the styles and geometry of the highway supported by this bridge.